 From Theorem~\ref{thm:relation} and \cite[Theorem 2.1]{AFG:invariant}, the value $\tau(\C)$ is an invariant of the ordered and oriented topology of $\A^\C$.
-Since the arrangement considered are complexified real arrangement, then their complex conjugated arrangement are themself (ie $\overline{\A^\C}=\A^\C$), we can thus apply~\cite[Corollary 2.6]{AFG:invariant}.
-Remark that this implies that if $m$ is even then $\tau(\C)$ is $0$ or $m/2$ in $\ZZ_m$; and if $m$ is odd then $\tau(\C)$ is zero, as already proven in Proposition~\ref{propo:tau_constant}.
-Therefore by~\cite[Theorem 4.19]{ACCM:real_ZP} (or equivalently~\cite[Lemma 4.12]{Guerville:ZP}), we can remove the oriented condition and obtain Theorem~\ref{thm:invariant}.
+Since the arrangement considered are complexified real arrangement, then they are invariant by complex conjugation (i.e. $\overline{\A^\C}=\A^\C$), we can thus apply~\cite[Corollary 2.6]{AFG:invariant}.
+Remark that this implies that if $m$ is even then $\tau(\C)$ is $0$ or $m/2$ in $\ZZ/m\ZZ$; and if $m$ is odd then $\tau(\C)$ is zero, as it was already proven in Proposition~\ref{propo:tau_constant}.
+Therefore by~\cite[Theorem 4.19]{ACCM:real_ZP} (or equivalently~\cite[Lemma 4.12]{Guerville:ZP}), we can remove the orientation condition and obtain Theorem~\ref{thm:invariant}.

-In order to obtain Corollary~\ref{cor:invariant}, we just have to notice that the value of $\tau(\C)$ is invariant by any automorphism of the combinatorics of $\C$ when configuration is stable and uniform.
-Indeed, in such a case, $\#(\S\cap \ch_i)$ is unchanged by any automorphism of the combinatorics since the configuration is stable; and as the plumbing is constant, we have:
+In order to obtain Corollary~\ref{cor:invariant}, it is enough to observe that the value of $\tau(\C)$ is invariant by any automorphism of the combinatorics of $\C$ when the configuration is stable and uniform.
+Indeed, in such a case, $\#(\S\cap \ch_i)$ is unchanged by any automorphism of the combinatorics since the configuration is stable.
+As the plumbing is constant on $\S$, we have

 where $\zeta=\pl(S)$ for any $S\in\S$.